WuxiaZhangwuxia/WuxiaZhangwuxia.github.io/_pages/about-eng.md

 Welcome students who meet the following criteria to apply:

-	1. Solid professional knowledge, good mathematical and English foundations, strong logical thinking, and a down-to-earth, serious and responsible work attitude;
+Solid professional expertise with strong foundations in mathematics and English, coupled with strong logical thinking skills and a conscientious, responsible work ethic.

-	2. Have certain programming skills and are interested in artificial intelligence, image processing, target detection and recognition;
+Proficient in programming fundamentals; passionate about artificial intelligence, image processing, and target detection/recognition.

 Email: zhangwuxia@xupt.edu.cn, wuxiazhang100@126.com

 🎓 Educations